-7.2.
-Archaeological monitoring
+7.2 Archaeological monitoring

-Archaeological monitoring of works which may impact significant archaeological remains will be undertaken in accordance with the AMS.
+If archaeological remains were encountered as a result of an unexpected find, archaeological monitoring of works which may impact significant archaeological remains willbe undertaken in accordance with the AMS.
 Monitoring will be overseen by the Excavation Director.

-7.3.
-Archaeological reporting
+7.3 Archaeological reporting

-A preliminary results report will be prepared within two months of completion of archaeological work.
+If archaeological remains were encountered as a result of an unexpected find, a preliminary results report will be prepared within two months of completion of archaeological work.
 This will be prepared under the direction of the Primary Excavation Director.
-An excavation report will be prepared within two years of completion of the Project's archaeological excavations in accordance with CoA E12.
+An excavation report will be prepared within two years of completion of the Project's archaeological excavations inaccordance with CoA E12.